daminier/transprecision_computing_DeepNN/README.md

 ## Understanding the dataset

-The given Dataset has been generated through the follow meaning and structure:
+The given Dataset has been generated with the follow meaning and structure: